A Tutorial To Teach You 6 Speed Reading Techniques To Read Faster

 - Desktop software (guided)

-Try it out: This post will summarize the topic to help you quickly understand the basics.
-It also includes links that will cover speed reading techniques and programs in more detail.
+Try it out: This tutorial will encourage you to teach yourself and help you understand the basics.
+In each chapter you will also find additional reading and training resources that will cover speed reading techniques and programs in more detail.

 1. Hand Pacing Technique

 Hand pacing is a simple reading improvement technique allowing you to read faster while maintaining a steady level of comprehension.
 Have you ever heard of the pointer method?
 Well most of us learned it during our school days but for some reason we stopped using this technique as we grew up.

 The pointer method was developed by the creator of speed reading, Evelyn Wood.
 This method involved moving/sliding the index finger or a pointer across the page and below the sentence you are reading.
 This will increase your overall focus and speed.
 Pacing yourself is the quickest way to learn how to speed read.

 Scanning and previewing techniques can enhance your skill of capturing the central idea of what you’re reading.
 This reading technique will teach you to scan for numbers, names and trigger words.

 With time and practice you can increase your speed to identify key sentences in a paragraph.
 Expert speed readers are able to skim and comprehend a whole page within seconds.

 When using this technique, make sure to look for items such as lists, points, graphs, indexes and subheadings.
 Identify these key items before getting into detail.